mtroian1/Getting-and-Cleaning-Data-Course-Project/README.md

 bindedTrainData <- cbind(trainSubject, trainLabel, trainFile)

-## merge the bindedTestData and bindedTrainData together
+## Merge the bindedTestData and bindedTrainData together
 #Use 1:563 to specify we want to merge them based on their 563 common variables
 #all=TRUE to merge all data from x and y sets
 #no.dups prevents duplicates from being added in and doubling the variable amount